projekta2/pr-focus-landing/README.md

 ✅  (optional) AI provider key: OpenAI · Groq (free tier) · Mistral · Ollama ❌  No local installation required
 ❌  No account registration
-❌  No data sent to any server
+✅  Diffs only sent to the AI provider you configure — never to our servers
 ```

 <br />